funnylookinhat/emory.js/README.md

 - Format : Create some DOM elements based on the returned data.
 - Display : Animate hiding and showing various elements of the page to reveal the new information.

-Emory was written with PHP, Ruby, Python in mind - none of that Angular.backbone-js.responsive stuff.
-For a single-page web-app, you should really consider investigating one of those cooler, hipster options.
-But, for a large website or SaSS platform, Emory could save you quite a bit of time.
+Emory was written with PHP, Ruby, and Python in mind - specifically, traditional REST-based web services that frequently follow a pattern of POST, Query, Format, and Return.
+If you're writing a multi-page web application that wants to handle various requests with either AJAX or a traditional form submission, Emory would probably save you a lot of work.
+However, if you're writing a more complex, single-page or websocket-based application that wants to show realtime changes in information, you would be better off with something like Ember, Backbone, Angular, etc.

 Emory takes this pattern and attempts to drive it by using unique attributes on various DOM elements.
 Here's an example: